Language Arts

 Description: This course covers bacteria and viruses, protists and fungi and the plant Kingdom.
 Lab experiences, web-based activities and project-driven assessments are used.

-*Honors Chemistry* A (Not Currently Offered) Grade 11-12
+*Honors Chemistry* A (offered every other year) Grade 11-12

 Description: Covers the concepts of the chemical make-up of matter through lab activities and the study of matter through lab activities and the study of energy storage and transformation, molecular structure of matter, chemical reactions, radioactivity, fusion and fission.
 Students must have successfully completed Algebra I or take concurrently to take this class.

-*Honors Chemistry* B (Not Currently Offered) Grade 11-12
+*Honors Chemistry* B (offered every other year) Grade 11-12

 Description: A continuation of Chemistry A. this class covers the concepts of the chemical make-up of matter through lab activities and the study of atomic structure, periodic table trends, biological macromolecules, and chemical equilibrium.
 Students must have successfully completed Algebra I or take concurrently to take this class.